Kang Chang-gu: Murders

 On July 31, 1983, Kang was mowing a field in a valley near the rural village of Useong-myeon when he came across a 50-year-old housewife Hong, who was washing her neck using a red scarf and water from a little pond.
 Kang approached the woman from behind and held her head underwater until she fainted, whereupon he proceeded to rape her.
 In order to cover up his crime, he then pushed the unconscious woman into the pond, leaving her to drown.
 Hong's naked body was found a few days later; however, as it was not unusual for people to suffer heatstrokes out in the countryside at the time, her death was ruled an accident and quickly forgotten about.

 On February 21, 1984, 51-year-old Lee left her home in Naeheung-ri to attend a Buddhist memorial service, but failed to return home later that day.
 Her body was found approximately two months later on a mountain road, but an autopsy failed to locate any external trauma that would indicate that she had been murdered.
 On August 19, 21-year-old Park Jeong-soon was walking by a mountain road near Useong-myeon during broad daylight, when a man appeared from the forest and threatened her with a sickle.
 Frightened, she was ordered to follow him to an isolated spot in the bushes, whereupon the man forced himself upon her.
-The assailant, Kang, slashed Park violently, but was unable to kill her to her fierce resistance, which allowed her to eventually escape.
+The assailant, Kang, slashed Park violently, but was unable to kill her due to her fierce resistance, which allowed her to eventually escape.
 This attack was soon linked to the suspicious death of Lee months prior, creating an aura of fear for local women.